IARCbioinfo/RF-mut-f/README.md

-# RF-mut-filtering
+# RF-mut-f
-A random forest implementation to filter germline mutations of tumor-only samples
+A random forest implementation to filter germline mutations from tumor-only samples